OceanOptics/ifcb-tools/README.md

   - sample type <string or empty> (inline, niskin, or incubation)
   - sample id <string or empty> (CTD cast identification number)
   - comments <string or empty>:
-    - it can be any kind of text in lower case without special caracters
+    - it can be any kind of text in lower case without special characters
     - it can be any supplementary field separated by ;
        - stn_id=##; cast_id=##; niskin_id=##
        - T0/Tf=##; dillution=###; bottle_id=###